picocms/picocms.github.io/_themes/launcher.md

 Launcher theme from GetTemplates.co, ported to Pico.

-Launcher is a free website template using bootstrap perfect for Coming Soon page.
-It has a live countdown using the Simply Countdown JavaScript plugin and a cool design.
+Launcher is a free website template using bootstrap, perfect for a Coming Soon page.
+It has  a cool design and a live countdown using the Simply Countdown JavaScript plugin.